nikolai-cc/svu/README.md

 - 🔋 `Batteries Included`

-  Svutil comes with a actions, stores, utility-functions and more.
+  svu comes with a actions, stores, utility-functions and more.
 The real value is in the fact that everything you need is at your fingertips.

 - 🪶 `Small sizes please`